Do you want to remove inactive widgets from your WordPress site?

 Removing Inactive Widgets in WordPress Classic Widget Editor

-If you’re using the WordPress classic widget editor, then removing inactive widgets will be similar to above.
+If you are using the WordPress classic widget editor, then removing inactive widgets will be similar to the method above.

 Simply navigate to Appearance » Widgets and then go to the ‘Inactive Widgets’ section at the bottom of the page.

-Next, click the ‘Clear Inactive Widgets’ button to remove your inactive widgets permanently.
+Next, you need to click the ‘Clear Inactive Widgets’ button to remove your inactive widgets permanently.

 We hope this article helped you learn how to remove inactive widgets in WordPress.
 You may also want to see our guide on how to choose the best blogging platform and our expert picks of the best email marketing services for small businesses.